Jake Lee (wrestler): Pro Wrestling Noah (2023–2024)

 On January 2, 2024, at Noah The New Year, after Kota Ibushi defeated Naomichi Marufuji in the main event, Lee and Kaito Kiyomiya confronted him, telling him to leave the promotion, before coming to a mutual agreement to continue pushing Noah forward in 2024.
 In interview, Lee stated that he couldn't feel that Kiyomiya was a good looking guy, as even his microphone was lacking.
-After Good Looking Guys defeated Kiyomiya's team on January 23, Lee stated that he wasn't interested in fighting Kiyomiya anymore, unless of course it was for their common goal, the GHC Heavyweight Championship, which was what he was interested in.
+After Good Looking Guys defeated Kiyomiya's team on January 23, Lee stated that he wasn't interested in fighting Kiyomiya anymore, unless of course it was for the GHC Heavyweight Championship, ending their feud.
 The following day at Grand Ship In Yokohama, Lee announced that Good Looking Guys would disband on July 13 at Destination.
 At the event, Lee, YO-HEY and Tadasuke faced Morris, Greene and LJ Cleary in a winning effort.
-Afterwards, Gedo came to the ring and announced that Lee would join Bullet Club War Dogs and his departure from Pro Wrestling Noah.
-He was subsequently confronted by Morris, before attacking him.
+Afterwards, Gedo came to the ring and offered Lee to leave Noah to join the Bullet Club War Dogs in New Japan Pro-Wrestling, which Lee accepted.
+He was subsequently confronted by Morris, before attacking him and then sarcastically bid Noah goodbye.
+This marked Lee's final appearance for the promotion.

 New Japan Pro-Wrestling (2024–present)

+Bullet Club War Dogs (2024–2025)

 On April 23, 2024, Lee made his New Japan Pro-Wrestling (NJPW) debut, assisting Drilla Moloney in defeating Tetsuya Naito.
-Afterwards, Bullet Club leader David Finlay, announced that Lee would associate with Bullet Club War Dogs against Naito's faction Los Ingobernables de Japon in a five-on-five tag team elimination match.
+Afterwards, Bullet Club leader David Finlay, announced that Lee would team with Bullet Club War Dogs against Naito's faction Los Ingobernables de Japon in a five-on-five tag team elimination match.
 On April 26, Lee and Bullet Club War Dogs were defeated by Los Ignobernables de Japon.

-After their match at Destination 2024, Lee concluded GLG's dissolution.
-As he was leaving the ring, he was received by Gedo on the ramp, who was bringing with himself a Bullet Club War Dogs shirt for Lee to wear it as an invitation to become an official member of the War Dogs.
-After a short pause, Lee immediately wears the shirt to confirm his entry into the War Dogs to the shock of the crowd and his former teammates, and also drawing the ire of Jack Morris, who received a Chokeslam for trying to question Lee's decision.
-After this, Lee took a microphone and sarcastically bid Noah goodbye.
-After leaving Noah, Lee participated in his first G1 Climax tournament, where he was placed in Block A. Lee finished his block with 8 points and failed to advance to the playoff stage.
-On September 11, Lee suffered a right foot injury, putting him out of action indefinitely.
+After their match at Pro Wrestling Noah's event Destination 2024 on July 13, Lee's stable Good Looking Guys officially disbanded.
+After the match, Lee was met by Gedo, who offered him to join the War Dogs, which Lee accepted.
+Lee was then confronted by his now-former stablemate, Jack Morris, over his decision.
+He responded by attacking Morris and announced his departure from Noah.
+After leaving Noah, Lee signed with NJPW and participated in his first G1 Climax tournament, where he was placed in Block A. Lee finished his block with 8 points and failed to advance to the playoff stage.
+During the tournament, Lee formed a tag team with fellow War Dogs member Gabe Kidd as the “Mad Bastards”.
+On September 11, Lee suffered a right foot injury during a match, which put him out of action for the remainder of the year and the whole of 2025.